JonathanPinon/Cars-R-Us/README.md

 ### Sales
 The sales drop down menu allows you to:
-- View lists of Salespeople, Customers, and Sales/Sale History
+- View lists of Salespeople, Customers, and Sales/Individual Sale History
-- Create new Manifacturers, Models, and Automobiles
+- Create new Salespeople, Customers, and Sales

 | Url Paths | Method | Action | Required Field(s) |
 |---|---|---|---|